-The Programme B.Tech. in Engineering Physics is designed for students who have an interest in and an aptitude for both engineering and physics ranging from system oriented thinking to problem solving skills.
+Department of Applied Physics offers a B.Tech in Engineering Physics Course with a major in Electronics and minor in Nano Science and Technology, Nuclear Engineering, Photonics, Robotics, Plasma Physics and Space and Atmospheric Sciences.
+This Programme is designed for students who have an interest in and an aptitude for both engineering and physics ranging from system oriented thinking to problem solving skills.
 Department offers a multidisciplinary graduate programme spanning engineering and physics in which fundamental physical principles are used to address research issues of technological importance at the frontiers of engineering and science that govern the modern day technology.
-The B.Tech Engineering Physics degree offered to the students has major in Electronics and minor in Nano Science and Technology, Nuclear Engineering, Photonics, Robotics, Plasma Physics and Space and Atmospheric Sciences.